open-iscsi/configshell-fb/README.md

 1. Clone the github repository for configshell using `git clone https://github.com/Datera/configshell.git`.

 2. Make sure build dependencies are installed.
-To build configshell, you will need:
+To build ConfigShell, you will need:

 	* GNU Make.
 	* python 2.6 or 2.7